Writing

 FAQ

-What makes a cold email opener actually work?
+what makes a cold email opener actually get a reply

-Effective openers reference something specific and verifiable about the recipient — a post they wrote, a milestone they hit, a decision they made publicly.
-This specificity signals you're not mass-emailing and creates a micro-moment of recognition.
+The opener needs to reference something specific and verifiable about the recipient — a post they wrote, a milestone they hit, a public decision they made.
+This specificity signals you're not mass-emailing and creates a brief moment of recognition.
 Pair it with an implicit hint at why you're reaching out and you've earned the next sentence.

-Should my cold email opener mention my company or product?
+should the first line of a cold email mention my company or product

-No — not in the first line.
-The opener should be entirely about the recipient.
-Introducing yourself or your company in the first sentence shifts focus to you before you've earned the reader's attention.
-Save your value proposition for the second or third sentence.
+No — the opener should be entirely about the recipient.
+Introducing yourself or your company in the first sentence shifts focus before you've earned the reader's attention.
+Save your value proposition for the second or third sentence, once the opener has done its job.

-Does the goal I select change the opener significantly?
+does the goal option meaningfully change the generated opener

 Yes.
-An opener designed to book a meeting tends to be direct and implies urgency or value.
-An opener aimed at building a connection is softer and more conversational.
-Requesting a favour requires a warmer, more humble tone.
-The generator calibrates the framing and language of the line to match your stated goal.
+The generator draws from four separate template pools, one per goal.
+An opener calibrated to book a meeting tends to be direct and implies specific value.
+One aimed at building a connection drops all pitch language and sounds genuinely curious.
+Requesting a favour uses a warmer, more humble tone.
+The framing and language shift meaningfully across goals.